top of page

 The writers of our Epistles in the New Testament called us out on our divisions, factions, arguments, and quarreling.
 None of which is good for any of us.
 Instead of quarreling today, we decide to go our separate ways.
-I have observed quite a few church splits, and my observation has been the stubbornness in our own souls.
+I have observed quite a few church splits, and my observation has been the stubbornness lodged in our own souls.
 And if we are stubborn towards other believers, then most likely we are stubborn towards God.

 The Holy Spirit never calls us to quarreling.
 He calls us to love, peace, and mercy towards each other, not judgement.
 If we were to delve deep within our own spirits, we quite possibly would find selfishness, pride, and maybe even lust.
 These characteristics alone will stunt all growth in the believer, and pollute the harmony expected in the Body of Christ.